-NALA's Learn with NALA provides high quality, free, distance learning opportunities to individuals who wish to improve their literacy, numeracy and digital skills.
-NALA's eLearning website, www.learnwithnala.ie (LWN), offers learning at levels 1 to 4 of the National Framework of Qualifications (NFQ).
+Learn with NALA (LWN) provides high quality, free, online learning and certification opportunities to individuals who wish to improve their literacy, numeracy and digital literacy skills through the eLearning website, www.learnwithnala.ie.

-LWN learning content is based on the specific learning outcomes at levels 1 to 4 of the NFQ.
+LWN learning content is based on the specific learning outcomes at levels 1 to 4 of the National Framework of Qualifications (NFQ).
 LWN content is developed for adult literacy learners and uses real world examples to apply the skills being learnt.
-Learners can choose content from a range of topics including family, health, sport & leisure, work, money, technology and the environment.

-LWN offers certification at level 2 and level 3 of the NFQ.

-There is one major award available through LWN Level 2:
+LWN programmes at level 2 and level 3 lead to certification from Quality and Qualifications Ireland (QQI).
+There is one programme leading to a QQI Major Award, available through LWN Level 2:

-Level 2 Major Award in General Learning, (12 minor awards available)
+• Level 2 Major Award in General Learning, (12 minor awards available)

-There are three major awards available through LWN Level 3:
+There are three programmes leading to a QQI Major Award, available through LWN Level 3: